-The alternative is so much better though.
+The alternative is so much better.
 I’ve found it’s more helpful and much more enjoyable to trust God, stay positive, and keep doing the next thing.
-It’s not the easiest way but it’s the best!When faced with the unexpected we can stay in our pity party and be miserable or we can choose to trust God and move on.
+It’s not the easiest way but it is the best!When faced with the unexpected we can stay in our pity party and be miserable or we can choose to trust God and move on.
 Click To Tweet

 My Next Thing

 So, here’s the update on me.
 My shingles didn’t last nearly as long as it was supposed to.
-I had a very mild case and once I added in my natural protocol healing progressed so quickly, I was amazed.
+I had a very mild case and once I added in my natural protocol my healing progressed so quickly.
+I was amazed!
 Thankfully, I didn’t get intense nerve pain that I’ve heard and read about.
-The blisters lasted less than a week.
+The worst of it lasted less than a week.
 I continued to exercise every day, I rested when I felt tired and I ate nutritious, healthy food.

 God is Always There

 While I don’t know why this happened, God does and He always has my best interest in mind so I praised Him for this delay.